 The Programme has the following objectives:

 - To remove legal barriers to effective HIV, tuberculosis (TB) and Malaria treatment, care and prevention and to rights-affirming mental health.

-- To develop legal protections for the dignity and human rights of people living with HIV and TB, including challenging the unjust and overbroad criminalisation of HIV.
+- To develop legal protections for the dignity and human rights of people living with HIV and TB and mental health users.